gprMax/gprMax/docs/source/output.rst

 Within each individual ``tl`` group are the following datasets:

 * ``Vinc`` is an array containing the time history (for the model time window) of the values of the incident voltage in the transmission line.
-* ``Vscat`` is an array containing the time history (for the model time window) of the values of the scattered (field) voltage in the transmission line.
-* ``Iscat`` is an array containing the time history (for the model time window) of the values of the scattered (field) current in the transmission line.
+* ``Iinc`` is an array containing the time history (for the model time window) of the values of the incident current in the transmission line.
-* ``Vtot`` is an array containing the time history (for the model time window) of the values of the total (field) voltage in the transmission line.
+* ``Vtotal`` is an array containing the time history (for the model time window) of the values of the total (field) voltage in the transmission line.
-* ``Itot`` is an array containing the time history (for the model time window) of the values of the total (field) current in the transmission line.
+* ``Itotal`` is an array containing the time history (for the model time window) of the values of the total (field) current in the transmission line.

 Viewing output